Emerson, Lake & Palmer

 The band came to prominence following their performance at the Isle of Wight Festival in August 1970.
 In their first year, the group signed with E.G. Records (who distributed the band's records through Island Records in the United Kingdom, and Atlantic Records in North America), and released Emerson, Lake & Palmer (1970) and Tarkus (1971), both of which reached the UK top five.
 The band's success continued with Pictures at an Exhibition (1971), Trilogy (1972), and Brain Salad Surgery (1973, released on ELP's own Manticore Records label).
 After a three-year break, Emerson, Lake & Palmer released Works Volume 1 (1977) and Works Volume 2 (1977).
 After Love Beach (1978), the group disbanded in 1979.

-The band re-formed partially in the 1980s as Emerson, Lake & Powell featuring Cozy Powell in place of Palmer, who was by then, a member of Asia.
+The band re-formed partially in the 1980s as Emerson, Lake & Powell featuring Cozy Powell in place of Palmer, who was, by then, a member of Asia.
 Robert Berry then replaced Lake while Palmer returned, forming 3.
 In 1991, the original trio re-formed and released two more albums, Black Moon (1992) and In the Hot Seat (1994), and toured at various times between 1992 and 1998.
 Their final performance took place in 2010 at the High Voltage Festival in London to commemorate the band's 40th anniversary.
 Both Emerson and Lake died in 2016, leaving Palmer as the only surviving member of the band.

+Stylistically, the band was known for "[combining] heavy riffs with classical influences."
+Bruce Eder of AllMusic wrote, "Their flamboyance on record and in the studio echoed the best work of the heavy metal bands of the era, proving that classical rockers could compete for that arena-scale audience."